Itamar-Horowitz/Predicting-A-Song-s-Popularity-Using-Mamba/README.md

-# Spotify Popularity Prediction with Mamba Model
+# Spotify Popularity Prediction using Mamba Model
 Predicting a song's popularity based on the most popular songs on Spotify using Mamba architecure.

 <p align="center">